-There seem to be so many reasons why you start treatment for CLL.
+There seem to be so many reasons why you start treatment for Chronic lymphocytic leukaemia (CLL).
 I’m curious to know if people starting out meet just one or generally many of the criteria, and do people feel dreadful or fairly ok?
 My wcc has gone up rapidly but apart from crushing fatigue that’s about it.
 Thanks everyone.

 Hi @Carolly.
 It’s great to hear from you again.